Movement Jump Policies

 • Getting clear of the normal jump run is essential.

-• These dives require a safety-focused plan.
-Know your dive’s plan and DO NOT deviate from it unless danger requires it.
+• These jumps require a safety-focused plan.
+Know your jump’s plan and DO NOT deviate from it unless danger requires it.

 • Determine where other jumpers/groups are before flying back towards jump run and the landing area under canopy.